kevinlondon/kevinlondon.github.io/about.md

 ![The Author]({{ site.gravatar }}?s=150)

 Hello!
-I'm a software developer in Los Angeles.
-I work at [Amazon](https://www.amazon.com) on Prime Video and finished a [Masters in Comp Sci](http://www.omscs.gatech.edu/) at Georgia Tech.
+I'm a software developer in Orange County, CA. I work at [Snapchat](https://www.snapchat.com/) and previously worked at [Amazon](https://www.amazon.com) on Prime Video.
+I graduated with a [Masters in Comp Sci](http://www.omscs.gatech.edu/) from Georgia Tech.

 I wrote about [my path to software engineering](https://www.kevinlondon.com/2019/12/08/my-path-to-engineering.html) if you'd like to read more about it.

-You can [follow me](https://twitter.com/kevin_london) on Twitter or sign up below if you'd like to hear when I post new articles.
+Please sign up below if you'd like to hear when I post new articles.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">